nextcloud/documentation/admin_manual/configuration_server/oc_server_tuning.rst

 File locking is enabled by default, using the database locking backend.
 This places a significant load on your database.
-See the section :doc:`../configuration_files/files_locking_transactional` for how to configure ownCloud to use Redis-based Transactional File Locking.
+See the section :doc:`../configuration_files/files_locking_transactional` for how to configure Nextcloud to use Redis-based Transactional File Locking.

 SSL / Encryption App
 --------------------